reinder42/SwiftCheatsheet/swift-cheatsheet.md

     }
     // Output: 1 2 3

 When you don't know how many times a loop needs to run _exactly_, you can use a `while` loop.
-Like this:
+A `while` loop keeps iterating as long as its expression is `true`.

     while b <= 60 && b > 0
     {